Tina-Bu/ding/README.md

 ## Inspirations <a name="inspirations"></a>

 I always wanted a Python package that notifies me with a ding when my code completes so I can go about doing other work in the meantime.
-I was surprised that I couldn't find one after quite some research.
-There are a few similar tools out there that somewhat do what I want them to do but not quite.
-So I decided to create `dingpy` for myself.
-And hopefully it will be helpful for you as well.
-That being said, if most of your work happens in the terminal or if you prefer to have a pop-up MacOS notification than an alarm, do checkout the projects below:
+I couldn't really find one after quite some research so I decided to create `dingpy` for myself.
+And hopefully it will be helpful to you as well.
+That being said, if most of your work happens in the terminal or if you prefer to have a pop-up MacOS notification than an audible alarm, do checkout the projects below:

 - [`pync`](https://pypi.org/project/pync/) a Python wrapper to send MacOS notifications (Mac only) (it claims to offer sound notification as well but I couldn't make it work)
 - [`ding`](https://github.com/xxv/ding/) a CLI alarm tool for local and remote jobs (it seems to me that you will have to provide your own alarm audio file, you will also need to keep a terminal open running this code at all times, it's not a python package that you can import)